HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 }}

-Network client hints show a similar uptake to Device client hints, with [Downlink](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Downlink)and [ECT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ECT) (effective connection type) being requested by **0.15%** of loads on mobile, and [RTT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/RTT) (round trip time) on 0.14% of loads on mobile.
+Network client hints show a similar uptake to Device client hints, with <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Downlink">Downlink</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ECT">ECT</a> (effective connection type) being requested by **0.15%** of loads on mobile, and <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/RTT">RTT</a> (round trip time) on 0.14% of loads on mobile.

-Save-Data is surprisingly present less, at just 0.08% of mobile requests, seemingly a missed opportunity, given the user benefits possible, as detailed in the Google Web Fundamentals article, [Delivering Fast and Light Applications with Save-Data](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/save-data/).
+Save-Data is surprisingly present less, at just 0.08% of mobile requests, seemingly a missed opportunity, given the user benefits possible, as detailed in the Google Web Fundamentals article, <a hreflang="en" href="https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/save-data/">Delivering Fast and Light Applications with Save-Data</a>.

 #### User Agent Hints

-Major browsers like Chrome (Source: [Chromium Blog](https://blog.chromium.org/2021/05/update-on-user-agent-string-reduction.html)), Safari (Source: [WebKi Bugzilla](https://bugs.webkit.org/show_bug.cgi?id=216593)) and FireFox (source: [Mozilla Bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1679929)) reducing and capping the User-Agent string to reduce [passive fingerprinting](https://www.w3.org/2001/tag/doc/unsanctioned-tracking/#unsanctioned-tracking-tracking-without-user-control).
+Major browsers like <a hreflang="en" href="https://blog.chromium.org/2021/05/update-on-user-agent-string-reduction.html">Chrome</a>, <a hreflang="en" href="https://bugs.webkit.org/show_bug.cgi?id=216593">Safari</a> and <a hreflang="en" href="https://bugzilla.mozilla.org/show_bug.cgi?id=1679929">FireFox</a> reducing and capping the User-Agent string to reduce <a hreflang="en" href="https://www.w3.org/2001/tag/doc/unsanctioned-tracking/#unsanctioned-tracking-tracking-without-user-control">passive fingerprinting</a>.

 Traditionally, sites may have used this information to tailor the experience to those devices.
 This approach has always had some drawbacks in trying to keep up with the ever changing landscape of devices, and the fact the user-agent string is easily changeable and spoofable.